 Excessive, uncontrollable sweating of the hands or palms, is called palmar hyperhidrosis.
-This medical condition is an annoying, embarrassing, and confidence-wrecking problem.
+This medical condition is an extremly annoying, embarrassing, and confidence-wrecking problem.
 From ruined work and tests to slippery handshakes, sweaty palms can negatively impact your social life, your education, and your career.
-In fact, palmar hyperhidrosis has the greatest impact of any dermatologic condition.
+Truthfully, palmar hyperhidrosis has the greatest impact of any dermatologic condition.
 That's a fact.
 Proven and published in the world's top dermatology medical journal.

 But there are treatments available, the treatments work, and you have a number of treatments for sweaty palms to choose from.